 Sometimes, we do things because that’s how we’ve always done them.
 If you have a system that could lose a few steps, introduce the efficiencies now.
 Software is another area where you can often improve systems.
 Look for updated technology for accounting, stock management or appointments, and implement it now.

 It's hard to look at your business objectively because you’re so attached to it.
 You also already know how things are run, so they don’t seem hard.
-It can be worthwhile to find some outside assistance, such as a broker, to help you identify the risks and evaluate when and how to take action to mitigate them.
+It can be worthwhile to find some outside assistance, such as a business broker, to help you identify the risks and evaluate when and how to take action to mitigate them.

 Contact one of our LINK Offices and speak with our expert team of brokers to help you buy or sell a business smoothly and confidentially.